$192,694Average Value$183Average Price per Sq Ft29Homes For Sale

 Vecino Homes brings one of its last communities in the mid $ 300 price points designed by none other than Viarq Designers, who have been recognized for their stunning architecture.
 Fully gated modern farmhouse community with automatic driveway gates front and backyard located in Fifth Ward.
 Conveniently located in Downtown minutes away for East River project and all the city has to offer.
 These

 Showcasing a mindfully composed blend of timeless design and modern materials, 2631 Stevens delivers the hallmark contemporary bungalow.
-Built in 2021 with over 1,600 sqft, this 4-bedroom, 2-bath home features a well-proportioned open layout that promotes seamless flow between the kitchen, dining, and living areas.
-Durable, wood-look vinyl flooring runs throughout all common spaces.
-The kitchen
+Built in 2021 with 1,621 sqft, this 4-bedroom, 2-bath home features an open layout that promotes seamless flow between the kitchen, dining, and living areas.
+Wood-look vinyl flooring extends through the common spaces.
+The kitchen pairs form and function with

 Interested in learning more about homes in this area?